Without A Certified Ice Technician, There Is No Such Thing As “The Show Must Go On”

-For instance, coordinating an ice arena’s complete changeover from an insulated floor covering such as ArenaDeck, to live ice within a strict time frame is no easy feat.
-Therefor, having a qualified, highly trained professional ice technician is essential to smooth facility operations.
+For instance, coordinating an ice arena’s complete changeover from a basketball court with an insulated floor covering such as ArenaDeck, to live ice within a strict time frame is no easy feat.
+Therefore, having a qualified, highly trained professional ice technician is essential to smooth facility operations.

 How do I get CIT certified?

 An individual must meet the following criteria to achieve the CIT professional designation with the United States Ice Rink Association:

 - Successfully complete the BAR, IMEO and IMPT courses with the United States Ice Rink Association (100% attendance & pass exams).

 - Be a current member (Individual, Facility or Vendor) of the United States Ice Rink Association.